rkta/netforce/README.md

 ## Why it exists
-I created it to learn python and to avoid using Excel in school.
+I created it to learn python and to avoid using Excel.